 Besides the obvious distaste for being dishonest, some of the other problems that domino from this kind of conduct ultimately comes back to the consumer.
 It never feels good to learn that someone has cheated a system and gotten away with it.
 Insurance rates are based in part on how much has been paid out on claims, so when companies like that take more than they should be, they are contributing to higher insurance rates for everyone else.
 Another side effect is that it makes you wonder where else these companies are taking and not giving, where else are they cutting corners for their own gain, and what will come back to the homeowner to haunt them because of it and when?

 My point of writing this article is to provide some heads up and beware type of information for those facing water, fire, flood damage issues.
 It’s always a challenge on top of the adrenaline and emotions to figure out who would be a reputable and safe company to call in to help.
 The last thing you want to feel in the middle of your own catastrophe is that someone has used your situation to take advantage of a system for their own gain.
 Again, for those finding this article in the midst of an emergency of your own, I am sorry for your unfortunate experience.
-I’d like to try and make the rest of it a better and reliable experience by recommending Twin Construction LLC, 763-242-2103, to help you.
+I’d like to try and make the rest of it a better and reliable experience by providing this heads up and list of proactive questions above to help you.
 For those stumbling upon this information and not in a state of flood, water, or fire damage problems, stash the info away and refer to it if you ever find yourself needing to call on these type of fire, water, flood damage experts in the future.

 Before you go, please stop and take a minute to SUBSCRIBE above or below to this column.
 Receive email notifications when something fun, interesting, helpful and new has been published!
 Your comments are also welcome below, as well.